awsdocs/amazon-personalize-developer-guide/doc_source/campaigns.md

    + **Campaign name:** Enter the name of the campaign\.
 The text you enter here appears on the Campaign dashboard and details page\.
    + **Solution:** Choose the solution that you just created\.
    + **Solution version ID:** Choose the ID of the solution version that you just created\.
-   + **Minimum provisioned transactions per second:** Set the minimum provisioned transactions per second that Amazon Personalize supports\.
+   + **Minimum provisioned transactions per second \(called minProvisionedTPS in APIs\):** Set the minimum provisioned transactions per second that Amazon Personalize supports\.
+A high value will increase your bill\.
+We recommend starting with 1 \(the default\)\.
+Track your usage using Amazon CloudWatch metrics, and increase the `minProvisionedTPS` as necessary\.
 For more information, see [Minimum provisioned transactions per second and auto\-scaling](#min-tps-auto-scaling)\.

 1. If you used the User\-Personalization recipe, in **Campaign configuration** optionally enter values for the **Exploration weight** and **Exploration item age cut off**\.
 For more information see [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md)\.